ThatLittleChicken/Nametag/README.md

 - Frontend makes WebSocket connection - Frontend request new share request every 10mins while alive for users to share link.
 - Data sent over WebSocket connection - Unique ID is sent over WebSocket connection to the requester.
 - WebSocket data displayed - Websocket data is only displayed in console log as users are not meant to see them and is used to generate links.

+## React Deliverable
+In this deliverable, the application was ported over to React and Vite.
+- Bundled and transpiled - Complete
+- Components - Login, editing and viewing tags, sharing are all components.
+- Router - Routing between all components.
+- Hooks - Uses multiple hooks like useState, useEffect, useRef, useSearchParams track changes.